uygarsumbul/rgc/README.md

 rgc
 ===
 These files implement the methods described in the paper
-U. Sümbül et al., ``A genetic and computational approach to structural classification of neuronal types,'' Nature Communications, 2014.
+U. Sümbül et al., ``A genetic and computational approach to structurally classify neuronal types,'' Nature Communications, 2014.

 These files are authored and maintained by Uygar Sümbül unless otherwise noted.